1986 Alberta general election

 Western Canada Concept, a western separatist party that had won almost 12% of the vote in 1982, collapsed under the leadership of Jack Ramsay, who later served as a Reform Party of Canada Member of Parliament.

-The Social Credit Party of Alberta nominated no candidates.
-The party had governed Alberta for 36 years before getting bounced out of power by the Tories in 1971.

 The 22-member opposition in the Alberta Legislature was the largest since 1971.
 Although the opposition MLAs were still outnumbered three to one by Conservative MLAs, they presented a significant competitive voice to the dominant Conservative Party.
 The NDP, long the most able, visible and popular opposition group in the Legislature now were granted status of Official Opposition.
 The existence of the moderately large opposition is counter to the pattern of Alberta both before and after of having minuscule opposition in the Legislature, one party dominance for a long period followed by landslide in favour of a new party.
 (The minuscule opposition was time after time artificially produced by election system.
-From 1940 to 1971 Social Credit never received more than 60 percent of the vote but almost always got than 80 percent of the seats.
-The Progressive Conservative from 1971 to 1982 got 46-70 percent of the votes but each time got about 20 percent more of the seats than its due.)
+From 1940 to 1971 Social Credit never received more than 60 per cent of the vote but almost always got than 80 per cent of the seats.
+The Progressive Conservative from 1971 to 1982 got 46-70 per cent of the votes but each time got about 20 per cent more of the seats than its due.)

 Thus the 1986 Legislature was part of a break, short lived as it happened, in the usual pattern of Alberta politics that some describe as ideologically conservative, anachronistic, odd and unpredictable.
 It was thought by some that Alberta politics was beginning to resemble that of Canada's other provinces.

 UofA prof Allan Tupper said the rise of a new, competent opposition was a healthy development in Alberta's politics and would likely contribute positively to Alberta's economic and social well-being.

 However, in 1993, the NDP caucus was obliterated, and the Liberal became the Official Opposition.
-And Conservatives received 61 percent of the seats (although with only 45 percent of the votes) and thus still held overwhelming dominance in the Legislature, with a three to two ratio of seats over the opposition.
+And Conservatives received 61 per cent of the seats (although with only 45 per cent of the votes) and thus still held overwhelming dominance in the Legislature, with a three to two ratio of seats over the opposition.

+Ten women were elected to the Legislature in this election - six Conservatives, three NDP-ers and one Liberal.